bparanj/crystal/computer/electronics/design/discrete-vs-ic.md

 ### 4. **Cost-Effectiveness**:
    - **Lower Cost for Simple Functions**: For simple functions, using discrete components can be more cost-effective than using a complex IC.
 For example, a single resistor or transistor is often cheaper and more straightforward to implement than using an IC that includes many more functions than needed.
-   - **Avoiding Overhead**: Sometimes, using an IC would involve unnecessary overhead, such as including additional, unused features that are not required for the application, which could lead to inefficiencies or higher costs.
+   - **Avoiding Overhead**: Sometimes, using an IC would involve unnecessary overhead, such as  additional, unused features that are not required for the application, which could lead to inefficiencies or higher costs.

 ### 5. **Repair and Maintenance**:
    - **Easier Troubleshooting**: Circuits built with discrete components are often easier to diagnose and repair.
 If a component fails, it can be replaced individually, whereas with an IC, the entire chip might need to be replaced.